KATHARINE HEPBURN and DAVID EICHLER

 “Something happens to me when you’re around that I can’t easily explain,” wrote Eichler.
 You know I’ve been in love with you longer than either of us cares to remember.”
 David was one of the many homosexual men in Katherine’s life.
 They had a love relationship that lasted for decades.
 I knew David from my days in Chestnut Hill (a neighborhood in the northwest corner of Philadelphia, Pennsylvania): he co-owned a real estate office and I had my architecture and interior design firm there for 50 years.

 This story is based on what Len Lear told me at lunch today (November 17th, 2017).
 Len had interviewed David for two articles that appeared in the Chestnut Hill Local just before David died at age 91.

-David loved cultural events and while he was still teaching, he happened to see Hepburn (1907-2003) on Broadway in 1939 in The Philadelphia Story.
+David loved cultural events and, while he was still teaching, he happened to see Hepburn (1907-2003) on Broadway in 1939 in The Philadelphia Story.
 A fan letter from him following the performance surprisingly ignited a correspondence.
-He sent her huge bouquets of flowers, accompanied her to the theater, and she called him at his office to chat.
-Soon after their friendship started he went off to serve in the second world war.
+He sent her huge bouquets of flowers, accompanied her to the theater, and she often called him at his office to chat.
+Soon after their friendship started, he went off to serve in the second world war.
 (Which is the second of my three stories)